Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

 The data center market in India is one of the fastest-growing in the APAC region.
 India witnessed continuous investment in cloud adoption and big data analytics from small and medium-sized industries in 2019.
 Government initiatives such as Digital India are the major contributor to the data center investment growth in the market.
 The market has also witnessed an increase in the number of new service providers offering hosting, storage, colocation services, and disaster recovery services.

 Japan has evolved as a global data center market is driven by global hyperscale cloud providers such as Amazon Web Services (AWS), Google, Microsoft Azure and IBM SoftLayer expanding in the Tokyo and Osaka markets.
-In Southeast Asian countries, Singapore is emerging as a strong hub with the internet, cloud, telecommunications, and colocation service providers operating facilities.
+In Southeast Asia data center market, Singapore is emerging as a strong hub with the internet, cloud, telecommunications, and colocation service providers operating facilities.
 Indonesia, Thailand, Malaysia, and the Philippines would be among the other major contributors to the growth in Southeast Asia during the forecast period.

 Key Vendor Analysis